COUPSHAN1004/driver-drowsiness-detection/Driver-Drowsiness-Detection-master/README.md

 This project is licensed under the MIT License.
 Feel free to use and modify.

 🙌 Author
-Made with ❤️ By Swasti Sawarnik and Vanshika Goyal
+Made By Swasti Sawarnik and Vanshika Goyal